jimhigson/oboe.js/README.md

 Get http response headers if we have received them yet.
 When a parameter name is given the named header will be returned, or undefined if it does not exist.
-If no name is given all headers will be returned.
+When no name is given all headers will be returned as an Object.
-These will be available from inside `node`, `path`, `start` or `done` callbacks, or after any of those callbacks have been called.
-If we do not have the headers yet, `.header()` will always return `undefined`.
+The headers will be available from inside `node`, `path`, `start` or `done` callbacks, or after any of those callbacks have been called.
+If have not recieved the headers yet `.header()` returns `undefined`.

 ## .root()